ByzantineViking/parallax-scrolling-demo/README.md

 ## Parallel scrolling demo
-Pinning elements to the window
+Pinning elements to the window done with scrollmagic

-Animations
+Animations done with react-gsap